kernhanda/kernhanda.github.io/_posts/2017-12-24-templates-inheritance-methods.md

 ---
 toc:    true
-title:  "Templated classes, their templated parents, and their templated methods"
+title:  "Class templates, their parent templates, and their method templates"
 date:   2017-12-24
 ---